Extracting pg_stat_activity for cost tracking

 async with pool.acquire() as conn:

-rows = await conn.fetch(query)
+rows = await conn.fetch(EXTRACTION_QUERY)

 return [dict(row) for row in rows]

-def fetch_activity_sync(dsn: str) -> List[Dict[str, Any]]:
+def fetch_activity_sync(dsn: str) -> list[dict[str, Any]]:

 """Synchronous psycopg2 fallback for degraded async environments."""